 Say you’ve found the perfect camper or RV trailer: roomy, homely, and just right for you and your loved ones to stay in.
 This process in itself can take a long time, so congratulations!
 You may also have found (or already own) a big, heavy-duty truck that you know will be capable of towing your new purchase.

 The question is: how do you attach them together?
 How do you tow a camper safely, especially if you need to travel at high speeds in your RV trailer?
 You’ll need a hitch – but this raises more questions.
 How do you know which one to buy and whether it will last the hundreds, if not thousands of miles that you’re about to travel?

 Today, we’ll be looking at two types in our goose neck vs 5th wheel comparison.
 If you’re looking at both of them and you can’t decide which one to buy, then don’t worry – we’ll take an in-depth look at both types, including some product recommendations, and their pros and cons, to help you to decide which one is right for you: a nice goose neck, or the perfect fifth wheel.

 On the surface, it should be simple: if you’ve bought a fifth wheel RV, you’ll choose a 5th wheel hitch.
 Right?
 Actually, the use of adaptors means you may be able to use them interchangeably, depending on the type you have.
 So, how do you choose between them?

 - Goose neck hitches can be more difficult to install, whereas Fifth wheel is more expensive.

-- Goose neck hitch usually has to be used with a specific type of RV, whereas Fifth wheel hitch is used with a 5th wheel RV – which tend to be a bit roomier.
+- Goose neck hitch usually has to be used with a specific type of RV, whereas Fifth wheel hitch is used with a 5th wheel RV – which tends to be a bit roomier.

-- Goose neck hitch is not allowed in to be used in most states with passengers, whereas Fifth wheel will decrease the amount of room you have in your truck quite significantly.
+- Goose neck hitch is not allowed to be used in most states with passengers, whereas Fifth wheel will decrease the amount of room you have in your truck quite significantly.

 Now, we’ll have a look at trailer hitches in general, and what you need to know about them.